 A delegation from the University of Paris III: Sorbonne Nouvelle, headed by the Media Information Literacy (MIL) professor and researcher Bérangère Blondeau visited Birzeit University and discussed the prospects of establishing a “Smile Center”; a project that allows youth to create and produce their own media and technology.

-President Abdellatif Abuhijleh reaffirmed the university’s mission to provide tools for educators to advance critical analysis, innovative skills and to create of quality media and digital content.
+President Abdullatif Abuhijleh reaffirmed the university’s mission to provide tools for educators to advance critical analysis, innovative skills and to create of quality media and digital content.
 “We offer several programs and projects that encourage our students to invent, design, code, create and compete.”

 Blondeau introduced the concept of the project.
 “The Smile Center is a French model that will be adapted to the local environment’s needs.
 It will include a number of stakeholders and will be a research-based center that combines theory with practice.”